mpimd-csc/phgasnets/README.md

 ```
 This configures the project by finding the dependencies and generating host-specific build instructions.

+> CMake looks for the dependencies in standard UNIX paths, but if any of the dependencies are at a custom location their paths may be indicated by e.g.,`-DCMAKE_PREFIX_PATH="/path/to/ceres;/path/to/highfive"`.

 > Automatic differentiation is enabled by default for Jacobian construction.
 If you prefer to use finite-difference based numeric differentiation, configure with `-DPHGASNETS_NUMERICDIFF=ON` flag.
+Read more about how automatic derivatives are computed [here](http://ceres-solver.org/automatic_derivatives.html).

 > To compile in debug mode, you need to disable excessive compiler optimizations so as to utilize debuggers like [`gdb`](https://www.sourceware.org/gdb/).
 Configure using `-DCMAKE_BUILD_TYPE="Debug"` flag.